Ferrari N.v.: Periodic Report on the Buyback Program

 -

-Since the announcement of the Fifth Tranche of the buyback program dated October 4, 2021 till January 31, 2022, the total invested consideration has been:
+Since the announcement of such First Tranche till July 29, 2022, the total invested consideration has been:

 Attachment